Uncle Vanya: Act III

-Vanya, Sonya, and Yelena are in the living room, having been called there by Serebryakov.
-Vanya calls Yelena a water nymph and urges her, once again, to break free.
-Sonya complains to Yelena that she has loved Astrov for six years but that, because she is not beautiful, he doesn't notice her.
-Yelena volunteers to question Astrov and find out if he's in love with Sonya.
-Sonya is pleased, but before agreeing she wonders whether uncertainty is better than knowledge, because then, at least, there is hope.
+Vanya, Sonya, and Yelena have been called together by Serebryakov.
+Vanya urges Yelena, once again, to break free.
+Sonya complains to Yelena that she has loved Astrov for years but he does not notice her.
+Yelena volunteers to question Astrov and find out if he is in love with Sonya.
+Sonya is pleased, but wonders whether uncertainty is better than knowledge.

-When Yelena asks Astrov about his feelings for Sonya, he says he has none and concludes that Yelena has brought up the subject of love to encourage him to confess his own feelings for her.
-Astrov kisses Yelena, and Vanya witnesses the embrace.
+When Yelena asks Astrov about his feelings for Sonya, he says he has none, thinking that Yelena has brought up the subject of love to encourage him to confess his own feelings for her.
+Astrov kisses Yelena, and Vanya sees them.
 Upset, Yelena begs Vanya to use his influence to allow her and the professor to leave immediately.
-Before Serebryakov can make his announcement, Yelena tells Sonya that Astrov doesn't love her.
+Yelena tells Sonya that Astrov does not love her.

-Serebryakov proposes to solve the family's financial problems by selling the estate and investing the proceeds in a bond which will bring in a significantly higher income (and, he hopes, leave enough over to buy a villa for himself and Yelena in Finland).
+Serebryakov proposes to solve the family's financial problems by selling the estate and investing the proceeds, which will bring in a significantly higher income (and, he hopes, leave enough over to buy a villa for himself and Yelena in Finland).
 Angrily, Vanya asks where he, Sonya, and his mother would live, protests that the estate rightly belongs to Sonya, and that Serebryakov has never appreciated his self-sacrifice in managing the property.
-As Vanya's anger mounts, he begins to rage against the professor, blaming him for the failure of his life, wildly claiming that, without Serebryakov to hold him back, he could have been a second Schopenhauer or Dostoevsky.
-In despair, he cries out to his mother, but instead of comforting her son, Maria insists that Vanya listen to the professor.
-Serebryakov insults Vanya, who storms out of the room.
-Yelena begs to be taken away from the country and Sonya pleads with her father on Vanya's behalf.
+Vanya begins to rage against the professor, blaming him for his own failures, wildly claiming that, without Serebryakov to hold him back, he could have been a second Schopenhauer or Dostoevsky.
+He cries out to his mother, but Maria insists that Vanya listen to the professor.
+Serebryakov insults Vanya, who storms out.
+Yelena begs to be taken away, and Sonya pleads with her father on Vanya's behalf.
 Serebryakov exits to confront Vanya further.
-A shot is heard from offstage and Serebryakov returns, being chased by Vanya, wielding a loaded pistol.
-He fires the pistol again at the professor but misses.
-He throws the gun down in disgust and sinks into a chair.
+A shot is heard from offstage and Serebryakov returns, chased by Vanya, wielding a pistol.
+He fires again at the professor, but misses.
+He throws the gun down in self-disgust.